Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Launching, landing, or operating an unmanned aircraft from or on lands and waters within the boundaries of the state capitol campus is prohibited except for the exclusions listed under this law.
+Prohibits launching, landing, or operating an unmanned aircraft from or on lands and waters within the boundaries of the Washington state capital campus.
+Exceptions apply only to law enforcement, emergency response, national defense, or activities with prior approval from the Director.

 View source